ang-zeyu/infisearch/docs/src/indexer/indexing.md

 }
 ```

 This loader simply reads `.txt` files and indexes all its contents into a single field.
+This is not particularly useful without the `_add_files` feature [below](#indexing-multiple-files-under-one-document).

 ## Miscellaneous Options